maci3k/sql-tasks/README.md

 ## Goal

-There is a table that contains 20 example dog breeds.
+There is a table that contains 20 sample dog breeds.
 We would like to filter out that data searching for records that contain:

 * 'friendly' and 'family' in `temperament` column
 * 'hunting' or 'gundog' or 'retrieve' in `family`, `original_function` or `temperament`
 * 'herding' or 'sheepdog' or 'livestock' but not contain 'mastiff'; in `family` or `original_function`

-Save your queries in files: `solution/search1.sql`, `solution/search2.sql` and `solution/search3.sql`
+Save your queries in following files: `solution/search1.sql`, `solution/search2.sql` and `solution/search3.sql`

 ## Setup